 - Creating innovative knowledge exchange tools on sustainable practices of integration

-The SPRING consortium brings together some of Europe’s most well-connected integration researchers, think-tanks and stakeholder networks with the support of global stakeholders.
+The SPRING consortium brought together some of Europe’s most well-connected integration researchers, think-tanks and stakeholder networks with the support of global stakeholders.

-As such, the project will mobilise significant research, networks and communications capacity and will gather, summarise and share the best available research and evidence on the effectiveness, innovation, transferability, sustainability and evaluation methods for integration policies and practice.
-This evidence will summarise the findings of EU projects funded under Horizon 2020, AMIF, European Social Fund and Erasmus+ as well as relevant public and private donors.
+As such, the project mobilised significant research, networks and communications capacity and gathered, summarised and shared the best available research and evidence on the effectiveness, innovation, transferability, sustainability and evaluation methods for integration policies and practice.
+This evidence summarised the findings of EU projects funded under Horizon 2020, AMIF, European Social Fund and Erasmus+ as well as relevant public and private donors.